smart-on-fhir/health-cards/docs/index.md

 In this flow, the user obtains a physical or virtual Health Card QR code.
 This code can be shared with verifying parties or loaded into a new wallet app by scanning the QR code.
 The Health Card QR code is created from a specially-issued *QR-Ready Health Card* with the following constraints applied:

+* payload is minified (i.e., all optional whitespace has been stripped)
+* payload is compressed with the DEFLATE (RFC1951) algorithm before being signed
+* `zip: "DEF"` is specified in the JWS header
 * `kid` in the JWS header is omitted
 * `sub` in the JWS payload is omitted
 * `iss` in the JWS payload is a short-form ion DID